medikoo/cjs-vs-amd-benchmark/README.md

 To see fair results (adequate to your development environment) **benchmark needs to be installed and launched locally**.

-_You can also check it working at [medyk.org:3700](http://medyk.org:3700/), but mind it's backed with basic Node.js server setup (not very efficient for AMD), and due to extra latency, results will be worse than when running same on your localhost._

 ### Installation

 Install package: